 The NYU Quarterly is a 40 page magazine sent out to prospective high school students, to give them a more in depth look at what NYU has to offer.
 It is meant to be informative yet dynamic and fun to read.

-I've included a limited selection of spreads I've designed for these publications over the past two years.
+I've included a limited selection of spreads I've designed for these publications over the past three years.

 Complete redesign of this piece.
 It is one of the first pieces NYU sends to prospective high school students.
 It is meant to show them what their lives could look like as an NYU student.